A few days ago, I chatted on the phone with an author who has attended workshops I’ve taught at writers conferences.

 Nurturing the know-like-trust factor is hard work!

-I’ve been reaching out to one individual each day for one minute.
+I’m working at upping my outreach game.
+I reach out to one individual each day for one minute.

 - I do this face-to-face or ear-to-ear via quick chats on the phone or on Zoom.

 - I do it in The Professional Writer Podcast Facebook Community.

 - I do it on Voxer, through “walkie-talkie” audio and text messages with colleagues.

 - I do it via email, through check-ins with acquaintances, friends, prospective clients, and people I’ve lost touch with.

 - If and when the pandemic ends, I’ll resume doing it face-to-face, at events and in coffee shops.

 I regularly rotate new lead magnets into my lineup, and I create nurture email campaigns for each lead magnet.
 This gives me more opportunities to deliver value-packed content to subscribers, and it gives new subscribers more opportunities to know me on a deeper level.